hhelo/Insults/README.md

 Contributing
 ============

 1. Edit the files in [src/](src/).
-Add it to both insults.md and insults.json
+Add it to both insults.txt and insults.json
 2. If it's your first time, add your name to [CONTRIBUTORS](CONTRIBUTORS).
 3. Send a pull request!